joefallon/KissMVC/README.md

 When a user visits a page in our application (e.g. /view-posts) there are several steps needed to create the page and deliver it to the user.
-First, unless the request is for a static file (e.g. *.css, *.jpg, *.js) the index.php file within the public folder is executed.
+First, unless the request is for a static file (e.g. css, jpg, js) the index.php file within the public folder is executed.

 The index file is responsible for instantiating the classes that start the application.